Skip to Main Content

 Misaligned Teeth & Bite Problems

-If your TMD is the result of misaligned teeth or problems with your bite, we can likely correct the problem with some adjustments involving orthodontics or restorative dentistry.
-When your teeth become better aligned, it can eliminate chronic pain and tension and relieve TMD symptoms causing you grief.
+If your TMD is the result of misaligned teeth or problems with your bite, your dentist may be able to correct the problem with some adjustments involving orthodontics or restorative dental services.
+Correcting bite or tooth misalignment will often eliminate chronic pain and tension, and relieve the TMD symptoms that have been causing you grief.

 Teeth Grinding & Clenching

-If your TMD is the result of teeth grinding and clenching (bruxism), we can fit you for a custom mouthguard or nightguard to wear during sleep.
-This simple device can prevent your teeth from becoming worn down, providing a soft cushion that allows your jaw to rest and heal overnight while you sleep.
-Whatever the cause of your TMJ, a nightguard can be a fantastic solution.
+If your TMD is due to teeth grinding and clenching, we can fit you for a custom mouthguard or night guard to wear during sleep.
+These simple devices provide a soft cushion that protects teeth from wear and allows your jaw to rest and heal overnight while you sleep.
+Whatever the cause of your TMJ, a mouthguard or night guard can be a fantastic solution.

 Joint Injuries & Severe Cases

-If your TMD is the result of an injury or malady in the joint itself, it may require surgery to correct the problem.
-Severe cases of TMD may also require jaw surgery to correct the damage, but the end results can be worthwhile.
+If your TMD stems from an injury or malady in the joint itself, surgery may be required to correct the problem.
+Severe cases of TMD may also require jaw surgery to correct damage, but the end results can be worthwhile.
 Imagine a life where you can eat, speak, and yawn comfortably, and wake up each morning pain-free and ready to take on the new day!